Home > Homeowners Insurance Guide > Coverage

 DISPLACEMENT AND ADDITIONAL LIVING EXPENSES COVERAGE

 This coverage applies to costs incurred when you cannot live in your own home due to damage from an insured disaster.
-This includes expenses such as hotel bills and restaurant meals as well as items such as tarps that may be necessary to make your home habitable.
+This includes expenses such as hotel bills and restaurant meals.
 Of course, coverage of additional living expenses often has limits, sometimes even a time limit.
 If you rent all or a portion of your home, additional living expense coverage might cover the rent you would have collected if the property had not been destroyed.
 Remember that additional living expenses are only covered when a displacement is the result of a covered loss.

 A thorough understanding of your homeowners insurance policy will help you protect your home and belongings.
 Be sure to discuss your priorities and concerns with your insurance agent before deciding on a specific policy.